About the Consortium

 CCIH will also serve as the secretariat for the Consortium.

 Christian organizations provide a substantial share of health services in health facilities, community-based programs, and churches.
 They reflect the health ministry of the global church.
 As such, they are valuable partners and essential elements of local and international health strategies.
 There is a pressing need for more information about Christian health services’ scope, location, and nature, and ways to efficiently contact local and global Christian health organizations for partnerships.

-Unfortunately, a lack of data about these facilities, community programs, training institutions and drug distribution networks leads to undercounting of Christian health assets and exclusion from planning, partnerships, and research.
+Unfortunately, a lack of data about these facilities, community programs, training institutions, and drug distribution networks leads to an undercounting of Christian health assets and exclusion from planning, partnerships, and research.